 Satellite altimeters are designed to measure the two-way travel time of short radar (or laser) pulses reflected from the Earth's surface which gives the distance between the satellite and the reflected surface, called "range".
 The shape of the reflected signal, known as the "waveform", represents the power distribution of accumulated echoes as the radar pulse hits the surface.
-The waveforms that are acquired using a tracking system placed on-board the satellite are called "trackers", and can be modelled by a theoretical shape from which the time for the signal to be bounced back can be determined.
+The so-called onboard tracking system is the software which attemps to keep the reflected radar echo within the receiver observation window.
+The resulting waveforms are called 'tracked waveforms'.
 The travel time is calculated using a predefined analytic function, which fits the time distribution of the reflected energy.
+The fitting process of the acquired waveform is called re-tracking.
 The first altimetry missions were designed for the ocean domain and the corresponding algorithm, the so-called Brown model (Brown 1977) was fitted to classic ocean surfaces.
 There it is considered that thermal noise is followed by a rapid rise of the returned power called 'leading edge', and a gentle end sloping plateau known as 'trailing edge'.
 However, over the continents the waveforms are generally contaminated by noise resulting from multiple land returns such as vegetation, bare sands, or steep shorelines.
 Consequently, the shape of the echoes reflected by continental waters is often very different from that reflected by the ocean surface.
 It can thus become difficult, if not impossible, to calculate the water level of a river or small lake using the classic Brown analytic function.
 One way of working around this is to use alternative and more suitable re-tracking functions of the waveforms.
 Moreover, several corrections that are commonly well measured over ocean are also degraded over continental surface and lead to use specific models.